strategic workforce planning: how to win business support

 Despite a clear case, executive sponsorship for strategic workforce planning initiatives in HR is still tepid because practitioners often face the challenge of interpreting and acting on the data.
 This leads to the difficulty in demonstrating ROI of strategic workforce planning to the board.

-Integrate strategic workforce planning to your organisational planning
+3- Integrate strategic workforce planning to your organizational planning

 While some strategic workforce planning projects may be driven by external events and time-critical, the on-going value of strategic workforce planning comes from its integration into your business as usual planning process.
 Strategic workforce planning needs to be a continuous process with a feedback loop that drives on-going insights and improvements of the workforce ‘as-is’ to its ‘to-be’.